9 Ways To Style Your 4C Hair Type And How To Take Care Of It

 • Protective styling: A big struggle for women with natural 4C hair is growing their hair.
 This is because shrinkage robs their hair of its length.
 On top of that, it gets damaged and breaks quite easily.
 To help grow 4C hair and protect it from all sorts of damage, it’s best to wear it in a protective style.
 Styles like cornrows, weaves, box braids, crochet braids, and bantu knots not only lend your hair some great protection but also look extremely gorgeous.
 Moreover, you can style these looks any way you want to match your personal sense of style.

 • Gentle detangling: Since natural 4C hair tends to be dry, it also knots up and tangles quite easily.
 This can prove to be frustrating as it is quite difficult as well as painful to detangle.
-The key is to use a wide-toothed comb, a Denman brush, a soft-bristle detangling brush, or your fingers only.
-And remember to apply conditioner to your hair for ease and ensure to start from the ends and work your way up to minimize breakage.
+Equipping yourself with the right tools, such as a wide-toothed comb, a Denman brush, a soft-bristle detangling brush, or your fingers, is key.
+These tools, when used correctly, can make the detangling process a breeze.
+Remember to wet and moisturize your hair well before detangling to reduce breakage.
+Section your hair and start by detangling from the ends to prevent pulling as you go upwards.
+For a smoother process, apply a leave-in conditioner to the hair before brushing it.

 Gentle detangling for 4c hair